valentin-carl/stattrack/README.md

 StatTrack has four options that can be set by the user.
 - `-d`: sets the output directory in which the data will be stored.
 StatTrack will create the directory if it doesn't exist.
 - `-m`: sets which statistics to track.
-The following options are abailable.
+The following options are available.
     - `0`: CPU utilization
     - `1`: memory usage
     - `2`: bytes transmitted and received

     It is possible to set multiple values by repeating the flag with different values, i.e., `-d 0 -d 1 -d 2`.
 - `-o`: sets the output type.
 The available are `csv` and `sqlite`.
 - `-t`: sets the duration in seconds.